UKHO/ADM-PSmodule/README.md

 - Removing a group from a OU (See restriction below)
 - Add a user to a group
 - Removing a user from a group
+- Adding existing group, a group outside of the current ADM process, to a group

 ## Restrictions